enricllagostera/UToolbox/README.md

 ## What's in the box?

-- A generic `SmartBag<T>` (inspired by [Reigns' procedural card system](https://www.youtube.com/watch?v=tDdtbh-oUTU&t=2s)) system to use with any sort of game element, which allows for highly flexible and controllable random draws.
-It features a cooldown mechanism for used items, pre and post conditions and weighted random draws.
-It's all in the `SmarBag.cs` file.
+- A generic `SmartBag<T>` (inspired by [Reigns' procedural card system](https://www.youtube.com/watch?v=tDdtbh-oUTU&t=2s)) system to use with any sort of game logic element, which allows for highly flexible and controllable random draws.
+It features a lock / cooldown mechanism for used items, pre- and post- conditions and weighted random draws.
+It's all in the `SmartBag.cs` file.

 ### In development